patrixr/jira-release-notes/README.md

 This action generates release notes based on JIRA ticket numbers found in commits, and creates a PDF file.
 It can also email you the notes.

+Built as part of the [#ActionsHackathon](https://dev.to/devteam/announcing-the-github-actions-hackathon-on-dev-3ljn)

+# How it works

 You need to provide 2 refs to the action, `head` and `base`.
 The action steps are as followed:

 1. Fetch all the commits between the `head` and `base` refs